fubarlabs/foocars/tutorials/01_Raspberry_PI_setup.md

 ## Allowing for Remote Connectivity (enabling SSH).
 We now need to enable remote access to the PI.
-This will allow us to use PI’s command prompt remotely from own computer.
+This will allow us to use PI’s commandprompt remotely from own computer.
 The Raspberry Pi will act as a remote device: you can connect to it using a client on another machine.
 You only have access to the command line, not the full desktop environment.
 For a full remote desktop, we will later install VNC.

+Secure Shell (SSH) gives us a terminal into an operating system over a network and encrypts the traffic, giving us a level of security.
 For security reasons, SSH is no longer enabled by default.
 To enable it you need to place an empty filed named SSH (no extension) in the root of the boot disk.

 The steps are as follows: